Managing Projects

 - Refresh connection info

-Use the search bar to filter sites by name or domain.
+Use the search bar to filter projects by name or domain.

-Keep your sites organized with clear naming conventions like client-project or app-v2!
+Keep projects organized with clear naming conventions like client-project or app-v2.